Click here for Training Videos

 Your password is the 'key' that encrypts your file.
 Your password may be anywhere between 5 and 25 characters. the longer you make your password the more secure the encryption of your data will be.

 Spaces are ignored.
-If you were to type 'My Mother is wonderful' as your password, the actual password would be entered as 'MyMotheriswonderful'.
+If you were to type 'Long Live the King' as your password, the actual password would be entered as 'LongLivetheKing'.
 Use the space key as you like, The program strips spaces for you.

 The password is case sensitive, meaning that if you enter "animal" as your password "Animal" will not work.